smasongarrison/syllabi/MegaSyllabus.md

 In the light of the public health crisis, I have done away with the this policy, as it doesn't align with my general philosophy of treating students as junior colleagues.

 Class engagement points are given to encourage your active engagement with the material.
-Specific instructions for engagement, can be found on the class website In general, you will be rewarded with a perfect score as long as you engage meaningfully, intentionally, and professionally with the material and your peers.
+Specific instructions for engagement, can be found on the class website.
+In general, you will be rewarded with a perfect score as long as you engage meaningfully, intentionally, and professionally with the material and your peers.
 As a reminder, you are still responsible for any assignments and/or announcements made if you miss a class.

-## Life Happens (Extensions and Absences)
+## Life Happens

 As a reasonable and empathetic human, I recognize that life happens.
 There will be times when your outside life conflicts with scheduled class events.